influxdata/influxdb-client-python/README.rst

 For other HTTP requests there is no one retry strategy, but it could be configured by ``retries`` parameter of ``InfluxDBClient``.

-For more info about how configure HTTP retry see detail in `urllib3 documentation <https://urllib3.readthedocs.io/en/latest/reference/index.html?highlight=retry#urllib3.Retry>`_.
+For more info about how configure HTTP retry see details in `urllib3 documentation <https://urllib3.readthedocs.io/en/latest/reference/index.html?highlight=retry#urllib3.Retry>`_.

 .. code-block:: python